RxLaboratory/Duik/src-docs/docs/guide/bones/tools/edit.md

 *The forarm bone has been toggled to the edit mode.*

 !!! warning
-    In current versions of Duik, the edit mode does not work if the bones have already rigged with the Auto-rig or other constraints.
+    In current versions of Duik, the edit mode does not work if the bones have already been rigged with the Auto-rig or other constraints.